COVID Vaccine May Create 'Terminator'-Type Antibody Response In People Who Have Had Coronavirus

 (CBS Denver) – New questions are being raised about whether or not people who have had COVID-19 need two doses of the coronavirus vaccines.
 CBS Denver Medical Editor Dr. Dave Hnida addressed it during his weekly question & answer session on CBSN Denver.

 “At this point the advice remains the same,” he said, referring to the vaccines which require two doses.
 “It’s going to be two vaccinations even if you have had COVID in the past.
-We just don’t know how strong and how long your immune response is from illness.”READ MORE: Kyrie Irving Pushes For Kobe Bryant To Be On NBA Logo
+We just don’t know how strong and how long your immune response is from illness.”READ MORE: Derek Chauvin Case: Appeals Court To Hear Arguments On Reinstating 3rd-Degree Murder Charge

 Hnida did point to new research released in the past two weeks with a number of studies focused on the immune response to the vaccine in people who have already had COVID.